-In August 2007 LP was traveling westbound on N. 45th Street in Seattle, Washington when he was unexpectedly cut off by NF, who had entered the roadway from a side street.
-NF entered N. 45th directly in front of LP, leaving him no time to swerve or evade the collision.
+In August 2007, LP was traveling westbound on North 45th Street in Seattle, Washington, when he was unexpectedly cut off by NF, who had entered the roadway from a side street.
+NF entered North 45th directly in front of LP, leaving him no time to swerve or evade the collision.
 He instinctively hit his brakes, but then went into a slide, resulting in him being ejected over the handlebars and landing the ground below.
-Seattle Police Department responded to the scene and upon investigation cited NF for failure to yield at stop sign.
-(See Exhibit 1 – Accident Report).
+The Seattle Police Department responded to the scene, and upon investigation, cited NF for failure to yield at the stop sign.

 Washington law provides that the drivers on the road have the duty to exercise ordinary care and avoid causing a collision.
 See RCW 46.61.445 and Washington Pattern Jury Instruction (WPI) 70.01.
 NF was negligent when he failed to be attentive while driving a vehicle, watch for traffic, drive responsibly (yield to other vehicles), and otherwise obey the rules of the road.
 As a direct result of NF’s negligence, LP sustained injuries to his neck, back, teeth, foot, hand, mouth, and associated body structures.

 A summary of his injuries and treatment are outlined below.

 - Fractured fibula (right) resulting in pain, tenderness and limited range of motion.
 Long leg splint required